 As of December 1, 2019, Google or its payment processor partners stopped deducting any WHT from purchases made via DCB in Saudi Arabia.
-Any amounts deducted relating to the December 2019 period and after will be credited back to developers.
+Any amounts deducted relating to the December 2019 period and after were credited back to developers in October 2020.

 If you offer Google Play Store app and in-app purchases made via direct carrier billing (DCB) by customers in Sri Lanka, beginning August 1, 2019, Google or its payment processor partners will deduct up to 10% of withholding tax (WHT).